Small Trailer Instead Of A Truck?

 So, what do you think?
 Can a trailer really replace a truck?
 Can a trailer actually be better than a truck?

 Obviously we must make sure our car (or other passenger vehicle) can tow a trailer.
-Almost every vehicle can tow something, it’s just a matter of setting it up properly.
+Almost every vehicle can tow something, it is just a matter of setting it up properly.
 Like this tiny trailer for his little business, a small car can tow the right type of trailer.
 Use this article to find out how much your vehicle can tow.

 A Trailer Instead Of A Truck

 This is a great example of using a trailer instead of a truck.
-Kudo’s to him.
+Kudos to him.

 Trailer Advantages